 CPM or CPSM preferred

-Minimum of 2 years, preferably 2 - 5 years purchasing experience.
+Minimum of 2 years, preferably 2 - 5 years purchasing or strategic sourcing experience.
 Additional experience may substitute for education to the extent permitted by the JHU equivalency formula.

 Minimum of 2+ years in strategic sourcing, designing and implementing successful category strategies

 Applies flexible approach(es) to achieving category results in dynamic situations